-B.1 | What are the causes of congestion in the San Francisco?
+B.1 | What are the causes of congestion in San Francisco and how are we managing it?

 San Francisco is an employment hub for a region with booming jobs and population growth.
 Population growth in the Bay Area, and San Francisco in particular, is outpacing projections.
-San Francisco's estimated 2014 population is over 850,000, about 10,000 more residents than ABAG projected for 2015.^{3,4} Similarly, the region realized population growth in 2014 that was about 1% higher than projections for 2015.
-At the same time, employment is growing faster than population: between September 2009 and April 2015, San Francisco's workforce has increased by 140,000, while the population increased by around 50,000.5 Housing production, on the other hand, is lagging.
+San Francisco's estimated 2014 population is over 850,000 (with a daytime population near 1 million3), about 10,000 more residents than ABAG projected for 2015.^{4,5} Similarly, the region realized population growth in 2014 that was about 1% higher than projections for 2015.
+At the same time, employment is growing faster than population: between September 2009 and April 2015, San Francisco's workforce has increased by 140,000, while the population increased by around 50,000.6 Housing production, on the other hand, is lagging.
 This means that people are coming to San Francisco for work but live elsewhere and commute into the city.